cristianprofile/testing-java1.8-features/README.md

 -  Filter a collection with lambda expression using boolean predicate
 -  Reuse predicates with and or and not logical operator
 -  Use any and all operator to streams (boolean operation)
+-  Use max and min comparator with stream and testing  new optional object, null pointer has death